 Should a piano be damaged in my care, especially where damage is superficial, we are likely to discuss the possibility of repair work taken out at my expense.
 No claim for will be considered for depreciation resulting from such repair.

-Liability cannot be accepted for any item in such poor condition so that the process of moving may further damage it.
+Liability cannot be accepted for any item in such poor condition that the process of moving may further damage it.

 My insurers will not compensate on a "new for old" basis, but rather take account of the value as determined by age, condition and depreciation.

 I regret that I do not ever undertake work for moving companies or agents organising a piano move on behalf of a third party.
 I can only enter into an agreement directly with the client who is the owner, buyer or seller of the item(s), and who can be responsible for the accuracy of the details of the move.

 Should we find on our arrival that the conditions of the move differ from those described, and should those differences increase the risk to the piano, we may decide to proceed at your risk or reserve the right to abandon the move, and seek to recover costs from you.